PD Info Public Domain Information Project

 Children

 V - Lightly row!
 Lightly row!
 O'er the glassy waves we go, Smoothly glide!
 Smoothly glide.
 On the silent tide.
-PD Reprint

 Limehouse Blues